PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/bottom_5.png"/></div>

-Conversely, the chart showcasing the bottom 5 worst-selling pizzas based on revenue, total quantity, and total orders helps identify underperforming or less popular pizza options.
-This information is valuable for making strategic decisions such as discontinuing unpopular items or adjusting pricing and marketing strategies to boost sales.
+Conversely, examining the bottom 5 pizzas by revenue highlights products that contribute less to overall financial performance.
+It allows businesses to assess the profitability of each pizza, informing decisions on pricing adjustments or promotional strategies to boost sales.

 __10) Top 5 Pizzas by Quantity__